core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Applications built on CoAP face a conflict between the technical need for short message sizes and the interoperability requirement of following BCP190 and thus registering (relatively verbose) well-known URI paths.
-This document intrduces an option that allows expressing well-known paths in as little as two bytes.
+This document introduces an option that allows expressing well-known paths in as little as two bytes.

 --- middle